 So if you don’t need to learn them all:

-How Many English are you Supposed to Know?
+How Much English are you Supposed to Know?

-Well, there is no an exact number, actually English Native Speakers don’t know how many words they know, as you might realize, it is hard to keep track of what you know or what you don’t know.
+Well, there is no exact number, actually, English Native Speakers don’t know how many words they know, as you might realize, it is hard to keep track of what you know or what you don’t know.

 According to an article published in Test Your Vocab: The Blog “Most adult native test-takers range from 20,000–35,000 words”.

 However you shouldn’t be paying too much attention to that, the question that you should be thinking about is:

 Table of Contents

 What are the Most Frequent Words in English?